How to Make Money Blogging CONSISTENTLY

 There’s nothing I enjoy more than doing the dishes or whatever and seeing an email pop-up that says “Congratulations you’ve made an affiliate sale.”

 Let me show you a little exercise I go through when I’m writing an article.
-I’ve learned a lot of this from Debbie, but I won’t give all her tips away.

-We’ll use this article for example…
+We’ll use this article for an example…

 When I first wanted to write this article I wanted it to be about how to get traffic to your website.
-I searched for that question (long-tail keywords) in Google, and the Keywords Everywhere tool told me only 1,900 people search for this question a month (estimated).
+I searched for that question (long-tail keywords) in Google, and the Keywords Everywhere tool told me only 1,900 people search for this question per month (estimated).

 I was hoping more people searched for that question so I kept searching for different questions that had a higher search volume.
 After playing around I landed on this one,